-- You must act quickly to protect patients from risks posed by colleagues.
-The safety of patients must come first.
-If you have serious concerns about any practitioner’s fitness to practise you should raise this with them first if you feel able to.
+- The safety of patients must come first, and you must act quickly to protect patients from risks posed by colleagues.
+If you have serious concerns about any practitioner’s fitness to practise, you should raise this with them first if you feel able to.

-- If necessary you should escalate your concerns to an appropriate person.178 This could be the colleague’s line manager, employer, or person in a Primary Care Organisation or hospital.
-If you remain concerned you should consult the relevant professional, representative or regulatory body.
+- If necessary. you should escalate your concerns to an appropriate person.206 This could be the colleague’s line manager, employer, or person in a primary care organisation or hospital.
+If you remain concerned, you should consult the relevant professional, representative or regulatory body.

 - Raising a concern is different from making a complaint.
 If you make a complaint, you might be asked for evidence to prove your case.
 When you raise a concern, you should not be expected to prove the issue you are concerned about, although you do need to have a reasonable belief that wrongdoing is happening, has taken place in the past, or is likely to happen in the future.
 If you are not sure whether you should act, ask yourself:

 - what might the outcome be in the short- or longer-term if I do not raise my concern?

 - how could I justify not raising the concern?